Reopening Philadelphia: Officials Release 'Safer At Home' Plan As City Nears Yellow Phase

 - Communicate – ensure staff, customers, and others taking part in permitted activities understand this Safety Checklist

-The city is also recommending people not attend any social gatherings of any size.
+The city is recommending people not attend social gatherings of any size.

 “This is not returning to where we were before the epidemic.
 This is not reopening Philadelphia.
 This is a cautious restart of certain activities which we think are important to get the economy moving in a way we think can continue to suppress the virus,” Philadelphia Health Commissioner Dr. Thomas Farley said.